zengm-games/json-web-streams/README.md

 >
 > In total this query means "emit every value in the array/object in the `foo` property of the overall JSON object".
 So for this JSON `{ foo: ["A", "B", "C"] }` it would emit the three values `"A"`, `"B"`, and `"C"`.

-The values of the `jsonPaths` array can either be `JSONPath` strings, or objects like `{ path: JSONPath; schema: StandardSchemaV1 }` where `schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema) such as Zod, Valibot, or ArkType.
+The values of the `jsonPaths` array can either be `JSONPath` strings, or objects like `{ path: JSONPath; key?: Key; schema?: StandardSchemaV1 }` to specify the additional optional `key` and `schema` properties.

+#### `key?: Key`

+If `key` is defined, it will be propagated through to the `key` property on output objects.
+So it can be any type, but typically is probably something like a number, string, or Symbol that you want to use to discriminate between types of outputs when you have multiple entries in the `jsonPaths` array.
+When `key` is not defined, then the value of `path` is used instead.
+See the [`JSONParseStream` output](#jsonparsestream-output) section below for examples.

+#### `schema?: StandardSchemaV1`

+`schema` is a schema validator from any library supporting the [Standard Schema specification](https://github.com/standard-schema/standard-schema) such as Zod, Valibot, or ArkType.
 When you supply a schema like this, each value will be validated before it is emitted by the stream, and emitted values will have correct TypeScript types rather than being `unknown`.
 For more details, see the [Schema validation and types for `JSONParseStream` output](#schema-validation-and-types-for-jsonparsestream-output) section below.

 ### `options?: { multi?: boolean }`